 Even the most devout Christians will unconsciously slip into Greek-inspired “Fate language.”
 And better than most religious theodicies, I find this ancient Greek theodicy to be well correlated to some basic science.
 At our birth we each acquire a randomized combination of our parents’ DNA, analogous to the first Fate.
 While that DNA determines many things about us and our future, so does our environment and subsequent probabilistic life events (disease, war, parenting, etc.), our “second Fate.”
 Finally, life can be long or cut unexpectedly short through a random tragedy, our “third Fate.”

 I wrote a while back about a ten-year streak (now at least 11 years) in which the number of new cases of cancer involving the kidney had a rate of occurrence in Florida of 14 per 100,000 people.
-This rate never dropped as low as 13 nor rose as high as 15 per 100,000 people in any year.
+This rate never dropped lower than 13 nor rose above 15 per 100,000 people in any year.
 Part of the explanation for this odd consistency is the statistical principle of “regression toward the mean.”
 However, the root “theodicy” of that life-threatening statistic goes deeper into the origin of life itself.